huggingface/blog/tf-serving-vision.md

 - Resizing the image so that it has a spatial resolution of (224, 224).

-We can confirm these by investigating the feature extractor associated with the model:
+You can confirm these by investigating the feature extractor associated with the model:

 ```py